Home Compare ISP.MI vs MS

 Intesa Sanpaolo S.p.A. vs Morgan Stanley: Which Stock Looks Stronger in 2026?

-Intesa Sanpaolo S.p.A leads structurally, with profitability as the clearest single gap between the two profiles.
-Morgan Stanley still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Intesa Sanpaolo S.p.A carrying a narrow edge on profitability.
+Morgan Stanley still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ISP.MI: STOXX 600, MS: S&P 500).